-- I. The county system shall require all staff and stakeholders to receive annual cultural competence training. - A. The county shall develop a three-year training plan.
+I. The county system shall require all staff and stakeholders to receive annual cultural competence training.

+A. The county shall develop a three-year training plan.

-BHS has a three-year training plan which includes contracting with a learning management system (LMS) with the aim to implement this system in 2022.
-This LMS will provide a library of available BH workforce trainings and resources to develop and distribute recorded trainings that are adaptable for staffing flexibility needs.
+BHS has a three-year training plan which includes contracting with Relias, a learning management system (LMS).
+This LMS will provides a library of available BH workforce trainings and CLAS credit eligible learning opportunities on demand and available to all BH staff to insure accessibility.
 In addition, BH Leadership distributed an All-Staff Memo in April 2020 that ensures staff that they are allotted time during their work schedule to complete the required seven hours of CLAS trainings annually.